edersonjseder/pop_movies_involves/README.md

 # Pop Movies

-The app that shows a list of movies using the tmdb API and the data about them on details.
-Here you will find a project that aims to show through REST service request a movie list on screen.
+This project is an Android application that shows a list of movies using REST request to TMDB API and the details about them such as release date, ratings, overviews, trailers and users reviews if available.
 ___________________________________________________________________________________________________________________________

 **Technologies:**